TillRS/suntopicmodel/README.md

 - **`test_tuntopic.py`:** Tests for topic modeling functionalities.

 ## Dependencies and setup
-- Relevant dependencies are included in `pyproject.toml` and `ci_requirements.txt`.
+- Relevant dependencies are included in `pyproject.toml`.
-- Additional requirements included in `suntopic_env.yml` are:
-    - ipykernel (for the sample notebook)
-    - statsmodels (for the sample notebook)

-- The CI setup is included in `ci_requirements.txt`.
+- The CI setup is included in `.github/workflows/ci.yml`.
-- A python environment for testing is included in `suntopic_env.yml`.

 ## Acknowledgements